 Southern California Regional Collaborative Plug-in Electric Vehicle Charging Installation and Upgrade SoCal EV Ready Project

+Southern California has established a regional coalition that ranges from the ocean to the desert and Santa Barbara County through Orange County.
+It represents a population of approximately 18 million and is one of the most environmentally challenged regions in the nation.
 To prepare for the rollout of plug-in electric vehicles in the Los Angeles region, the Southern California Regional Collaborative (SCRC) will install and upgrade plug-in electric (PEV) chargers in multiple locations throughout the Los Angeles Metropolitan Region.
 The SCRC is comprised of 23 public agency partners as well as private sector participants.

 The Energy Commission is providing $840,750.